-DOJ investigation and settlement and claims audits
+DOJ investigation and settlement

-On September 21, 2021, the Company was informed that it was the target of a criminal investigation by the U.S. Department of Justice (the "DOJ") related to insurance reimbursement claims the Company submitted on behalf of its customers covered by various federal employee health plans under the Federal Employee Health Benefits ("FEHB") program, which is administered by the Office of Personnel Management (the "OPM").
-The investigation also pertained to Eargo's role in customer reimbursement claim submissions to federal employee health plans (collectively, the "DOJ investigation").
-Total payments the Company received from the government in relation to claims submitted under the FEHB program, net of any product returns and associated refunds, were approximately \$44.0 million.
-Additionally, the third-party payor with whom the Company historically had the largest volume, which is one of the carriers contracted with the OPM under the FEHB program ("largest third-party payor"), conducted an audit of insurance reimbursement claims ("claims") submitted by the Company (the "Primary Audit"), which included a review of medical records.
-The Company was informed by the third-party payor conducting the Primary Audit that the DOJ was the principal contact related to the subject matter of the Primary Audit.
+On September 21, 2021, the Company was informed that it was the target of a criminal investigation by the U.S. Department of Justice (the "DOJ") related to insurance claims for reimbursement the Company submitted on behalf of its customers covered by various federal employee health plans under the Federal Employee Health Benefits ("FEHB") program, which is administered by the Office of Personnel Management (the "OPM").
+The investigation also pertained to Eargo's role in claim submissions to federal employee health plans (collectively, the "DOJ investigation").
+Total payments the Company received from the government in relation to claims submitted under the FEHB program, as subject to the DOJ investigation, net of any product returns and associated refunds, were approximately \$44.0 million.
+Additionally, the third-party payor with whom the Company historically had the largest volume, which is one of the carriers contracted with the OPM under the FEHB program ("largest third-party payor"), conducted an audit of insurance claims for reimbursement ("claims") submitted by the Company (the "Primary Audit"), which included a review of medical records.
 On January 4, 2022, the DOJ confirmed to the Company that the investigation had been referred to the Civil Division of the DOJ and the U.S. Attorney's Office for the Northern District of Texas and the criminal investigation was no longer active.

-On April 29, 2022, the Company entered into a civil settlement agreement with the U.S. government that resolved the DOJ investigation related to the Company's role in customer reimbursement claim submissions to various federal employee health plans under the FEHB program.
+On April 29, 2022, the Company entered into a civil settlement agreement with the U.S. government that resolved the DOJ investigation related to the Company's role in claim submissions to various federal employee health plans under the FEHB program.
 The settlement agreement provided for the Company's payment of approximately \$34.4 million to the U.S. government and resolved allegations that the Company submitted or caused the submission of claims for payment to the FEHB program using unsupported hearing loss-related diagnostic codes.
 As discussed further in Note 5, based on the settlement agreement with the U.S. government, the Company recorded a settlement liability of \$34.4 million as of December 31, 2021.
 The settlement amount was treated as consideration payable to a customer and was recorded as a reduction of revenue in the third quarter of 2021.
 On May 2, 2022, the Company paid the settlement amount.